 I guess you have heard about gamified learning before?
-In this post I will give you a couple of tips of how to gamify learning in your home, together with your kids.
+In this post, I will give you a couple of tips on how to gamify learning in your home, together with your kids.
 It doesn’t even have to be very technical or time-consuming.

 But first, what is gamified learning?
-One short description is that, it is an educational approach to motivate people to learn by using game elements in learning environments.
-The aim is to maximize enjoyment and engagement through capturing the interest of learners and inspiring them to continue learning.
+One short description is that it is an educational approach to motivate people to learn by using game elements in learning environments.
+The aim is to maximize enjoyment and engagement by capturing the interest of learners and inspiring them to continue learning.
 In short, learn while having fun!

 Games are one motivator that almost all kids are responsive to.
 I think the method is so popular because it is easy and fun, even though it can require quite much preparation.
 I also think that it is closely linked to psychology and basic human motivation triggers.